Compiling Large Multi-Modal Requirement Documents into Runnable Software Systems: From an Agentic Test-Driven Perspective: Evaluation

+\paragraph{Why can \tool outperform the baselines?} First, we observe that baselines often compress requirements into unstructured summaries, the resultant context is usually long and noisy, potentially leading to hallucination by missing or mistaking the crucial implementation.
+In contrast, \tool interprets each feature (i.e., requirement node) into a set of verifiable tests, providing a more reliable signal for LLM to produce code.
+Second, existing frameworks and AI IDEs (e.g., Cursor and Copilot) are likely to repetitively modify implemented code, even if their features are independent in the requirement documents.
+In contrast, \tool avoids these issues by parsing the requirements with the designed DSL where agents can strictly process one feature after another, isolating their implementation with minimal interference.
+As a result, \tool enforces orthogonality and non-regression in the process of code generation.

-\paragraph{When can \tool fail to pass the GUI tests?} By investigating the GUI tests failed by \tool, we identify two main causes: \begin{itemize}[leftmargin=*] \item \textbf{Implicit requirement scenarios are missing in documents.} \tool treats the requirements graph as the source of truth.
-While this provides strong guarantees, it also means anything not explicitly specified or implicitly inferred may be missed.
-For example, in the 12306 passenger module, \tool implemented data validation for missing fields and incorrect formats, but did not catch duplicate IDs (e.g., registering the same passport twice).
-Therefore, to \textit{compile} a requirement document into a web system with \tool, the requirement document needs to be clear and explicit. \item \textbf{Limited Feedback Signal from Tests.} Test suites may provide insufficient guidance for \tool to locate the root cause of a bug and implement a correct fix within the given budget.
+\paragraph{When can \tool fail to pass the GUI tests?} By investigating the GUI tests that \tool failed to pass, we identify two main causes: \begin{itemize}[leftmargin=*] \item \textbf{Implicit requirement scenarios are missing in documents.} \tool treats the requirements graph as the source of truth, but it may not infer the implicit requirements well.
+For example, our documents do not explicitly specify that the user ID cannot be duplicated when registering a new user account in the system of 12306.
+While it is common sense for human developers, we observe \tool can miss such code implementation, leading to failing relevant test cases.
+It indicates that the requirement document processed by agents could be more detailed and explicit than the traditional requirement documents. \item \textbf{Limited Feedback Signal from Tests.} Test cases may provide insufficient guidance (or signal) for \tool to fix a test failure within the given budget.
 Once the budget is exhausted, \tool moves on with a best-effort implementation.
-For instance, in PrestaShop’s “Recently Viewed” product feature, the tests report that “viewed product A is not shown,” but do not indicate why, leaving \tool to infer the cause.
-Within limited budget, \tool fails to generate a local solution with limited feedback signal. \end{itemize}
+For instance, in PrestaShop’s “Recently Viewed” product feature, the tests report that “viewed product A is not shown,” which provides very limited information for LLM to infer where and how to fix the problem. \end{itemize}